 To produce the wine of Chateau d’Aiguilhe Querre, the wine is vinified in small, temperature controlled, stainless steel vats.
 Malolactic fermentation takes place in barrel.
 The wine is aged in 60% new, French oak for an average of 14 months before bottling.
 Production is close to 1,000 cases per vintage.

-Serving and Decanting Chateau d’Aiguilhe Querre with Wine, Food, Pairing Tips
+Serving Chateau d’Aiguilhe Querre with Wine, Food, Pairing Tips

 Château d'Aiguilhe Querre Wine Tasting Notes